decentration/edgeware-node/Setting-up-a-Public-Node.md

 ```

 **Note: This will create an Edgeware server that accepts all incoming
 connections.
-This is risky and insecure -- most users should remove the
+This is risky and insecure if you keep any keys on the server.
-`rpc-cors` flag and install a firewall.**
+If you would like to create a private node instead, you should remove the
+`ws-external` and `rpc-cors` flags.**

 Double check that the config has been written to `/etc/systemd/system/edgeware.service`
 correctly.
 If so, enable the service so it runs on startup, and then try to